Public procurement and PPPLegislation

 What criteria are considered when awarding port concessions and port joint venture agreements?

-- environmental; and
+- announcement of competition; and

 Is there a model PPP agreement that is used for port projects?
 To what extent can the public body deviate from its terms?